AvLab-CV/Pulse-From-Face-Database/README.md

-We hope that the Pulse from face (PFF) database could revolutionized the landscape of heart rate research.
+We hope that the Pulse from face (PFF) database could revolutionized the landscape of heart rate detection research.
 A detailed introduction of PFF can be found in the [paper]().